Organisation: | Copyright (C) 2021-2022 Olivier Boudeville |

 Many asset providers organise interesting discount offers (at least -50% on a selection of assets, sometimes even more for limited quantities) for the Black Friday (hence end of November) or for Christmas (hence mid-December till the first days of January).

-Blender is a very powerful open-source 3D toolset.
+Blender is a very powerful free software 3D toolset.

 Blender (version 3.0.0) can import FBX files of version at least 7.1 ("7100").
 See for that our section regarding format conversions.

-We recommend the use our Blender scripts in order to:
+We recommend the use of our Blender shell scripts in order to:

-Wings3D is a nice, Erlang-based, free software, advanced subdivision modeler [2], available for Windows, Linux, and Mac OS X. Wings3D relies on OpenGL.
+Wings3D is a nice, Erlang-based, free software, advanced subdivision modeler [4], available for GNU/Linux, Windows and Mac OS X. Wings3D relies on OpenGL.

 We prefer using the Blender-like camera navigation conventions, which can be set in Wings3D by selecting Edit -> Preferences -> Camera -> Camera Mode to Blender.